dmitriyg0r/ai-uml-builder/README.md

 - **Secure Auth** - Optional Supabase authentication
 - **Local Storage** - Your data stays on your device in guest mode
 - **API Key Safety** - Environment variables for sensitive data
+- **Data Migration** - Seamless migration from guest to authenticated mode

 ## 🚀 Quick Start